redhat-developer/rhbk-quickstarts/jakarta/servlet-saml-service-provider/README.md

 Running tests
 --------------------

-Make sure RHBK is [running](#starting-and-configuring-the-rhbk-server).
+Make sure _Red Hat build of Keycloak_ is [running](#starting-and-configuring-the-red-hat-build-of-keycloak-server).
 Also make sure that `quickstart` realm is removed as the test will deploy it during it's execution.

 You don't need JBoss EAP running because a temporary server is started during test execution.